AdSecIT/fd/source/getting_started/training.md

 - ## [Admin Class](https://www.fusionpbx.com/training.php)

        * Webex meeting and in person
        *   Access to Class Documentation
        *   Recorded video of the class for you to keep
        *   Interactive question and answer with the FusionPBX founder and trainer
        *   Covers the basics and some advanced topics with FusionPBX
-        *   Plus much more\...
+       *   Plus much more.

 - ## [Advanced Class](https://www.fusionpbx.com/training.php)